3 Palestinians killed in Israeli raid in occupied West Bank; US slams latest settlement expansion | Law-Order

 The army later confirmed soldiers had raided Balata; it said troops came under fire and killed three Palestinians.
 Three others were arrested there, the army said.
 Israel has stepped up raids over the past year in response to a spate of Palestinian attacks and said Monday's operations netted weapons and an explosives manufacturing operation in a home, which it detonated.

-Meanwhile, the Biden administration issued a sharply worded statement on Sunday criticising Israel for moving to reestablish settlers at the formerly evacuated outpost of Homesh in northern West Bank.
+Meanwhile, the Biden administration issued a sharply worded statement on Sunday criticizing Israel for moving to reestablish settlers at the formerly evacuated outpost of Homesh in northern West Bank.

-In March, the Israeli government repealed a 2005 act that dismantled four West Bank settlements.
-Over the weekend, the top Israeli army general in the West Bank signed an order attaching Homesh to a local settler regional council — a move paving the way for reconstruction of the outpost.

-The United States was “deeply troubled” by what US State Department spokesman Mathew Miller said was Israel's illegal policy on the outpost in the occupied territory.

-A former West Bank settler leader and far-right activist who years ago was convicted of incitement and supporting a Jewish terror group, Ben-Gvir now serves as Israel's national security minister, overseeing the country's police force.

-The Al Aqsa Martyrs Brigades, a militant group with connections to Palestinian President Mahmoud Abbas' Fatah party, identified the men killed in Balata as its members.
-It gave their names as Fathi Jihad Rizk, 30, Abdullah Yousef Abu Hamdan, 24, and Muhammad Bilal Zaytoun, 32.
+The Al Aqsa Martyrs Brigades said the three killed in Balata on Monday were Fathi Jihad Rizk, 30, Abdullah Yousef Abu Hamdan, 24, and Muhammad Bilal Zaytoun, 32.

 Israel says most of the Palestinians killed were militants, but stone throwing youths protesting the incursions and people not involved in the confrontations have also been killed.